 Membership [ MORE ON MEMBERSHIP ]

-A Republican woman becomes a member by joining her local club or through a national associate membership.
+A Republican woman becomes a member by joining her local club or through a national at-large membership.
 Members of a local club also are granted membership in their state federations.
 State Federations are chartered under the auspices of the NFRW but operate under their own bylaws.
 Although independent, state bylaws must not conflict with the NFRW Bylaws.

 Headquarters [ MORE ON HEADQUARTERS ]